AaltoRSE/speech2text/docs/source/user_guide.md

 5. Delete the audio and/or result files from Triton when not needed anymore

+The workflow described here is suitable for processing sensitive and personal data.
+All data uploaded to and processed on Triton are stored on servers managed by Aalto and can only be accessed from within Aalto network.
+The files and folders on Triton are protected by standard Unix permissions so that only their owner (you) has access to them.

-**If at any point something doesn't work or you are unsure how to proceed, do not hesitate to contact [the Aalto RSEs](https://scicomp.aalto.fi/rse/).
-You can visit us at [the daily Zoom help session at 13.00-14.00](https://scicomp.aalto.fi/help/garage/#id1) where we can create e.g. a Triton account for you, walk through the speech2text workflow together, answer questions, help with data analysis, and more.**
+>**_IMPORTANT:_** **If at any point something doesn't work or you are unsure how to proceed, do not hesitate to contact [the Aalto RSEs](https://scicomp.aalto.fi/rse/).
+You can visit us at [the daily Zoom help session at 13.00-14.00](https://scicomp.aalto.fi/help/garage/#id1) where we can e.g. create a Triton account for you, walk through the speech2text workflow together, answer questions, help with data analysis, and more.**
+>
+>You can also check the list of [known issues and troubleshooting](#known-issues-and-troubleshooting).

 ## Create a Triton account